Documenting Ahamb, a Small Island Language of Vanuatu

 ahb901-ahb904 – recordings of narratives that have not been annotated

-The data in this deposit was collected during the doctoral studies of Tihomir Rangelov, the principal investigator, at the University of Waikato in New Zealand.
+The data in this collection was collected during the doctoral studies of Tihomir Rangelov, the principal investigator, at the University of Waikato in New Zealand.
 Tihomir Rangelov collected the data during three trips to Ahamb of 8-9 months in total during 2017 and 2018.
 Some elicitation over the phone was conducted in 2020.
 Many of the data were archived in 2018 and 2019.
 Bundles ahb001-ahb504 were replaced in late 2020 with the latest annotation files.

 None of the data in this collection may be used as evidence in court.